Mark Reeder: MFS – Masterminded for Success

 MFS was founded to offer opportunity to talented people.

 As an artist himself, Reeder was the creative driving force behind his labels, which provided a great platform for many young and then-unknown artists.
 He ran both his labels with an unconventional approach and a passion rarely seen in the music industry.
-Reeder was deeply devoted to all his artists and was involved in almost every aspect of their musical productions, from their concept, recording and mastering, to PR texts, as well as their artistic cover-design ideas.
+Reeder was deeply devoted to all his artists and was involved in almost every aspect of their musical productions, from their concept, recording and mastering, to PR texts, as well as their artistic cover design ideas.

-In 1993, a trance music documentary Berliner Trance was born, presented by Mark Reeder, directed by Ben Hardyment.
+In 1993, a trance music documentary, Berliner Trance, was born, presented by Mark Reeder and directed by Ben Hardyment.
 This documentary is combined with interviews such as Dr Motte, Paul van Dyk, Laurent Garnier, Paul Browse, Mijk van Dijk and MFS label supremo Mark Reeder.
 This now-legendary exploration into the underworld of what was the most significant force in driving dance music forward in the 20th century.
 It contains rare early footage of the 1991 and 1993 Love Parade, and of the now bulldozed Mutoid Waste Company land, E-Werk and Tresor – Berlin's legendary clubs that started it all in the former East Berlin.

 Reeder reactivated MFS in 2018, specifically to release the album Fragment by Chinese band STOLEN.

 Current music works

 In the meantime, Reeder has returned to his own music production.
-He worked with German filmmaker Joerg Buttgereit on many of his film and theatre projects (In 1991, Reeder starred in the Joerg Buttgereit splatter film) Nekromantik 2 and his sound is reminiscent of the 80s electronic rock-disco sound with a modern flair.
+He worked with German filmmaker Joerg Buttgereit on many of his film and theatre projects.
+In 1991, Reeder starred in the Buttgereit splatter film Nekromantik 2 and his sound is reminiscent of the 80s electronic rock-disco sound with a modern flair.

 Reeder has since remixed tracks and worked with many well-known artists like the Pet Shop Boys & Sam Taylor-Wood "I'm in Love With a German Film Star" 2009 (Mark Reeder's Rundfunk remix), (Mark Reeder's Rias Radio Remix) and (Mark Reeder's Stuck in the 80s remix), Bad Lieutenant "Sink or Swim" 2010 (Reeder's Rettungsring Remix) and (Reeder's Waterwing Remix), Anne Clark "The Hardest Heart" (Heart and soul mix feat.
 Anne Clark), John Foxx "Underpass" 2010 (Reeder Sinister Subway Mix), (Mark Reeder's dark long sinister remix), (Mark Reeder Sinister Subway Radio remix) and other less known ones such as Noblesse Oblige, Spartak and Parralox.